Mikejo5000/vsts-docs-pr/docs/git/concepts/pull-request-status.md

 ### Policy applicability

-Status policies can be conditionally required by using the **Policy applicability** options.
-There are two models for conditionally applying a status policy:
+The the **Policy applicability** options determine whether this policy applies as soon as a pull request is created, or whether the policy applies only after the first status is posted to the pull request.

-1. **Apply by default** (opt-out).
-With this option, all PRs are blocked from merging until the `succeeded` status is posted.
+1. **Apply by default** - The policy applies as soon as the pull request is created.
+With this option, the policy does not pass after pull request creation until a `succeeded` status is posted.
 A PR can be marked exempt from the policy by posting a status of `notApplicable`, which will remove the policy requirement.

-2. **Conditional** (opt-in).
-When a PR is created, the policy does not initially apply.
-Only after status has been posted is the policy enforced.
+2. **Conditional** - The policy doesn't apply until the first status is posted to the pull request.

 Together, these options can be used to create a suite of dynamic policies.
 A top-level "orchestration" policy could be set to apply by default while the PR is being evaluated for applicable policies.